AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 we use two different implementations of class `Helper`.
-This kind of application of partial specialization is broadly applicable to select among different implementations of a function template depending on properties of the arguments it’s being invoked for.
+This kind of application of partial specialization is broadly applicable to select among different implementations of a function template depending on properties of the arguments it's being invoked for.

 Above, we used two partial specializations to implement the two possible alternatives.